lingtorp/MeineKraft/README.md

 systems in order to make it slightly easier to write gameplay code while keeping the performance and data-oriented architecture intact.

-Followup blogposts on the implementation of the most interesting parts can be found [here](http://lingtorp.com) with the tag *MeineKraft*.
+:memo: Blogposts on the implementation of the most interesting parts can be found [here](http://lingtorp.com) with the tag *MeineKraft*.

-## Features
+## Features :trophy:
 - [X] Voxel cone tracing based global illumination
 - - [X] 3D clipmap
 - - [X] joing bilateral upsampling/filtering
 - - [X] isotropic voxels
 - - [X] emissive materials